Chayandev/Final_Project_IAC/README.md

 - RecyclerView for smooth message scrolling.
 - ConnectivityManager to monitor network connectivity.

+  ## App-Instalation
+   Right know you cn download the apk of this app given below

 ```diff
 - 🛑NOTE:- All sensitive credentials or API keys (dialog flow and Firebase real time authentication and Storage) are not included in the repository , need to set up their own credentials to use the projec
 ```